Sofapaka confirms John Baraza as the new coach to replace Melis Medo | Goal.com

 “Yes, we have settled on Baraza to help us lead this team as head coach.
 As a club we are confident he will guide us to the top and that will also help him grow and realize his full potential.
 Remember he has been with Sofapaka and he understands the team well.

-“We will appoint an assistant soon to work with him, we want someone competitive, who is ambitious as well,” Kalekwa told Goal.com.
+“We will also appoint an assistant coach soon to work with him, we want someone competitive, who is ambitious as well,” Kalekwa told Goal.com.

 Batoto ba Mungu are aiming at winning the league title this season.